Python Dictionaries and While Loops for Beginners

 If you found anything difficult in that part, please let us know!
 Contact Us

-A Python If-statement gives you more control over a program.
-With an if-statement, we use the information of a variable to make a choice in your program.
+A Python if statement gives you more control over a program.
+With an if-statement, we use the information of a variable to make a decision in your program.
 For example, if you want to display all exercises when the user responds “Yes,” and show a different message if the user responds “No,” you can use an if-statement.

 Let’s see what they look like!